gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Dockety pointed.
 "It goes there."

-For a moment Maddy couldn't see what the bot was pointing at.
+For a moment Maddy couldn't make out what the bot was pointing at.
 Then she realized that the mound in front of them was too regular to be natural.
 The spring floods had washed away enough dirt to reveal part of a concrete bunker.
-Most of it was still covered in mud and stunted grasses, but one entire side now lay revealed by the moonlight.
+Most of it was still covered in mud and stunted grasses, but one entire wall was now visible in the moonlight.

-She swallowed,
-her fatigue and hunger momentarily forgotten.
-There was a door in the bunker's side, as thick as her fingers could spread wide, and it was open.
+There was a door in the bunker's side, a door as thick as her fingers could spread wide, and it was open.

 Sindy took Maddy's paw.
 "It looks scary,"
 she whispered.

-Maddy nodded.
+Maddy swallowed,
+her fatigue and hunger momentarily forgotten.
 She was about to say they would go around when she heard another *sploosh* in the river below.
 "Do you think it's safe?" she asked Dockety.